applesfruit/EZStats/README.md

 I told Couleur that I would make a mod like this and it was pushed to the back of my head, but now that summer rolled around I have nothing better to do.

-## If you would like to add this mod to your modpack/client send me a message on Discord: fruits#1845
+## If you would like to add this mod to your modpack/client send me a message on Discord: applesfruit

 ## CREDITS
 I will not take ALL of the credit for me as I couldn't really have done it without any of these people.
 (Although it's not a hard mod for me to develop, a lot of these people were really helpful)